zranger1/sensor-multicaster/README.md

 ## sensor-multicaster

-Allows you to use a single Pixelblaze Sensor board to send data to multiple Pixelblazes via UDP multicast.
+Allows you to use a single Pixelblaze Sensor board and a handful of inexpensive ESP8266s to send sensor data to multiple Pixelblazes via UDP multicast.

 #### Requirements
 - A Pixelblaze